abdurahim-H/Python_Projects/README.md

 4. **⬆️⬇️ Higher Lower Game**: In this game, the player is presented with two items and has to guess which one is more popular based on Google search data.

+5. **➕➖✖️➗ Calculator**: This is a command-line calculator that can perform basic arithmetic operations.
+The user can choose to add, subtract, multiply, or divide two numbers.
+The calculator will keep running until the user chooses to exit.

 ## 🎨 Logos

 If you're looking for logos to use in your projects, here are a few websites where you can find a wide variety of free and premium logos: